sparkflows/sparkflows-docs/docs/user-guide/concepts/connections/jdbc_connection.rst

 * **Prerequisite**

-  It is necessary to have the **JDBC Driver** installed in Fire Insights before you create a connection.
+  It is necessary to have the **JDBC Driver** installed in Sparkflows before you create a connection.

   This will help in establishing connection to MySQL JDBC source.